 Yes, eliminating this problem from your life is much easier said than done.
 But this terrible malady actually kills millions and millions of people around the world every year and is a major cause of dandruff!
 If you have dandruff and you’re highly stressed then this is a powerful warning sign.

-Is Sensible Sun Exposure and Vitamin D Really a Cure for Dandruff?
+Is Sensible Sun Exposure and Vitamin D Really a Treatment for Dandruff?

 Ah, the sun.
 It makes you feel so amazing and alive when you’re out in it doesn't it?
 It seems to give your whole body a wonderful, almost tingly feel as its rays touch your skin and penetrate right inside your body.